covcom/388COM/Week_08_Wearables/README.md

     Here we start a service in a way similar to starting an activity.
 We'll define the service later.

-4. Create a Empty Activity named DisplayActivity.
+4. Create an Empty Activity named DisplayActivity.
 Open activity_display.xml and insert the following TextView.
 We need this activity to display the counting result from the service.

     ```xml
     <TextView